 According to tax law, gifts must be given free of any conditions, expectations of repayment or profit.

 In most cases, when it comes to inheritance tax there are considerable benefits to being married or in a registered civil partnership.
-If both partners share the same domicile status, assets can be passed to the survivor without any IHT.
+If both partners share the same domicile status, assets can be passed to the survivor without any inheritance tax.
 There are legal ways to overcome an immediate charge to IHT for surviving spouses domiciled outside the UK.
 It is also possible with careful estate planning to allow the surviving partner to benefit from any allowance unused by their deceased partner, thereby protecting up to ₤1 million from IHT under new rules.

-There are often simple steps that can be taken and straightforward tax planning that will reduce the possible 40% tax payable on your estate.
+There are often simple steps that can be taken and straightforward expat tax planning that will reduce the possible 40% tax payable on your estate.
 Contact us for a complimentary, face to face meeting with a member of The Fry Group team to discuss your own inheritance tax planning in more detail.

 We are here to help with your tax planning requirements.
 Learn more about our inheritance tax services.